Blackbox

-In Unix computing, Blackbox is a free and open-source stacking window manager for the X Window System.
+Blackbox is a free and open-source stacking window manager for the X Window System.

 Blackbox has specific design goals, and some functionality is provided only through other applications.
 One example is the bbkeys hotkey application.

 Blackbox is written in C++ and contains completely original code.
 It was created by Bradley T. Hughes and is available under the MIT License.
 Blackbox has compliance with the Extended Window Manager Hints specification.

 The original author seems to have ceased updating the repository with the exception of a minor fix of compilation problems in 2015, leaving the last original version at 0.70.1.
 However an actively maintained fork by Brian Bidulock has been picked up by several Linux distributions in its place, and it is featured in pkgsrc.
 Despite that, some other Linux distributions still use the original source code, as does FreeBSD.

 Features

 Features of the Blackbox window manager include: